gabrielGar/MNISTViewer/README.md

 # MNISTViewer
-Simple application to call Azure Machine Learning service scoring endpoint for MNIST.
+Simple application to call Azure Machine Learning service scoring endpoint for MNIST, or using your own trained model with Python/TF :-)